evolvedbinary/afterdark-nightly-build/README.md

-# eXist-db Nightly Builds
+# Nightly Builds
-Scripts for performing a nightly build of eXist-db dist and Maven artifacts.
+Scripts for performing a nightly build of FusionDB or eXist-db dist and Maven artifacts.

-You can find the nightly builds output from this script for the eXist-db project at: http://static.adamretter.org.uk/exist-nightly/
+You can find the nightly builds output from this script at: https://www.evolvedbinary.com/afterdark.html

 ## Requirements
 1. JDK 8.